wty21cn/leetcode-swift/README.md

 ## Notes
 ### Helper Class
 There are lots of problems on LeetCode OJ using two data structures: Linked List and Binary Tree.
-LeetCode OJ use following serialized format to decribe a binary tree.
+LeetCode OJ use following serialized format to describe a binary tree.

 > The input `[1,nil,2,3]` represents the serialized format of a binary tree using level order traversal, where nil signifies a path terminator where no node exists below.
 >